HL7/davinci-ecdx/input/intro-notes/ValueSet-cdex-POU-intro.md

 <!-- ValueSet-cdex-POU-intro.md -->
 <!-- ValueSet-cdex-POU.html#cdex-purpose-of-use-value-set-hierarchy -->

 This Value Set is draft content.
 The process for submitting the CDex Temporary Code System POU Codes for inclusion into HL7 Terminology (THO) ACTReason CodeSystem is underway.
-A final value set will be published as part of an STU update.
+In addition, the editors will publish a final CDex POU value set as part of an STU update.
 {:.stu-note}

 ### CDex Purpose of Use Value Set Hierarchy